HL7/davinci-pas/fsh/ig-data/input/pagecontent/background.md

 This implementation guide also builds on the [US Core (STU3 - R4 based)]({{site.data.fhir.hl7_fhir_us_core}}) Implementation Guide and implementers need to familiarize themselves with the profiles in that IG.

 #### ASC X12N
 The intention of this implementation guide is that detailed knowledge of X12N is not required by client/EHR implementers, though knowledge of some value sets and business processes will be needed.
 Intermediary systems will require an intimate understanding of the X12N specification, particularly the 278 and 275 transactions.
+The following X12 Standards are referenced in this guide:

+* ASC X12N/005010X217 - Health Care Services Review - Request for Review and Response (278) - provide standardized data requirements and content for all users who request authorizations or certifications or who respond to such requests
+* ASC X12N/005010X215 - Health Care Services Review - Inqury and Response (278) - provide standardized data requirements and content for all users who inquire on authorizations or certifications or who respond to such inquiries
+* ASC X12N/006020X316 - Additional Information to Support a Health Care Services Review (275) - provide standardized data requirements and content to send additional information about a healthcare service review.